Oak frame, has become increasingly popular with self builders, and its appeal seems to keep growing.

 All oak framed housebuilders offer a bespoke service.
 Some are very small, little more than one-man bands, whilst others are now well established as design and build businesses, catering mostly to the self build market.

-Perhaps the biggest difference between them is whether they use machine cutting or stay with traditional handmade work.
+Perhaps the biggest difference between suppliers is whether they use machine cutting or stay with traditional handmade work.
 Computer-controlled cutters are faster and potentially more accurate, but they usually require the oak to be planed beforehand, which gives the wood a rather different look.
 On the other hand, machine cutting can sometimes achieve levels of complexity which would not be easy to replicate traditionally.

 The designs can also vary from traditional, Tudor-style farm houses and cottages to stunningly contemporary, open plan homes, with lots of built-in glazing.
 Some businesses specialise, others are happy to work in any style.

 Much like any other form of construction, oak frame carries its own inherent, potentially problematic, properties, but being aware of these from the start will stand you in good stead to eliminate any difficulties.